natesanshreyas/simple-java/README.md

 This is a directory containing a few java projects.
 The goal is to figure out how to use the platform to improve java UX.

+Findings:

+- `javax.annotations` was removed between java 7 and 11

 ## Which projects?

 - [pure-java-rest-api](https://github.com/piczmar/pure-java-rest-api)